radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 ```
 $ jupyter notebook password
 ```
+This will set a password on your notebook server so that other people won't have access to your files and notebooks.
+The notebook server will prompt you for your password when you initially connect to it.

 ### Set default configuration behavior
 There are a couple arguments that we always want to start the jupyter